andstor/verified-smart-contracts/README.md

 ```

 ### Flattened
 The flattened dataset contains smart contracts, where every contract contains all required library code.
 Each "file" is marked in the source code with a comment stating the original file path: `//File: path/to/file.sol`.
-These are then filtered for uniqeness by requiring a uniqeness factor of 0.5.
+These are then filtered for uniqeness by requiring a similarity threshold of 0.5.
 The low uniqeness requirement is due to the often large amount of embedded library code.
 If a more unique dataset is required, see the [inflated](#inflated) dataset instead.

 ```script
 python script/filter_data.py -s parquet -o data/flattened --threshold 0.5
 ```

 ### Inflated
 The inflated dataset splits every contracts into its representative files.
-These are then filtered for uniqeness by requiring a uniqeness factor of 0.9.
+These are then filtered for uniqeness by requiring a similarity threshold of 0.9.

 ```script
 python script/filter_data.py -s parquet -o data/inflated --split-files --threshold 0.9